Stuycs-K/p03-final-10f-hurwitzg/README.md

 ### Instructions:

-Install: clone\n
+Install: clone

-Compile: make compile\n
+Compile: make compile

 Run: make game
 1. Create a username (1-20 characters) and a password (1-20 characters)
 2. Wait for someone else to connect